guleihu/seo-evaluation-engine/docs/README.md

 # Introduction

-A modular Node.js package for evaluating SEO defects from an HTML resource.
+A modular Node.js package for evaluating SEO defects from an HTML input.

 ## Features
 - Modular structure for easy extending functionality.